Joint Problems in Learning Multiple Dynamical Systems: Experiments

 Finally, when the dimension $n$ of the hidden state is not assumed, the subproblem of the EM heuristic becomes an NCPOP.
 For the implementation with such an assumption, we construct NCPOP using ncpol2sdpa 1.12.2\footnote{https://ncpol2sdpa.readthedocs.io/en/stable/} \cite{wittek2015algorithm}.
 Subsequently, the relaxation problem is solved by Mosek 10.1\footnote{https://www.mosek.com/} \cite{mosek2023mosek}.
-Noted that the execution time of NCPOP escalates rapidly as the trajectory length $T$ grows, we test NCPOP with $T\in\{10,20,30\}$.
+Noted that the execution time of NCPOP escalates rapidly as the trajectory length $T$ grows, we test NCPOP and compare its performance with the aforementioned EM Heuristic method with $T\in\{10,20,30\}$.
 For comparison, we use pyomo\footnote{https://www.pyomo.org/} \cite{bynum2021pyomo} to construct the model and solve the problem with Bonmin\footnote{https://www.coin-or.org/Bonmin/} \cite{bonami2008algorithmic}, as above, with the dimension $n$ from $\{2,3,4\}$.
-The overall performance of different methods under various settings is illustrated in Figure \ref{fig:ncpop}.
+The overall performance is illustrated in Table \ref{tab:ncpop}.
 NCPOP demonstrates the best performance in terms of the $F_1$ score when $T=10$ and $30$.
-The runtime of NCPOP grows significantly as the length $T$ of the trajectory increases.
+However, as shown in the right subplots of Figure \ref{fig:ecg-mip-em-ncpop}, the runtime of NCPOP grows significantly as the length $T$ of the trajectory increases.